David Mitchell (comedian): Early life

-Education
+As part of his gap year, he worked as a "general dogsbody" at Oxford University Press, in their English Language teaching division.

-Rejected by Merton College, Oxford, in 1993, Mitchell went to Peterhouse, Cambridge, where he studied history.
-There, he began performing with the Cambridge Footlights, of which he became President for the 1995–96 academic year.

-Mitchell was in his first year at university when he met Robert Webb during rehearsals for a Footlights production of Cinderella, in 1993, and the two men soon established a comedy partnership.
+He was rejected by Merton College, Oxford, then went to Peterhouse, Cambridge in 1993, where he studied history.
+There, he began performing with the Cambridge Footlights, of which he became president for the 1995–1996 academic year.
+In his first year at university, he met Robert Webb during rehearsals for a Footlights production of Cinderella in 1993, and the two men soon established a comedy partnership.
 According to Mitchell, these factors had a detrimental effect on his academic performance at university and he attained a 2:2 in his final exams.

 Career

 Early work and Peep Show

 Before his break into comedy, Mitchell worked as an usher at the Lyric Hammersmith theatre, and in the cloakroom of TFI Friday among other jobs.

 Mitchell's first project with Webb was in January 1995, a show about a nuclear apocalypse entitled Innocent Millions Dead or Dying: A Wry Look at the Post-Apocalyptic Age.
 Webb later described it as being "fucking terrible".
 After leaving university he and Webb began performing a number of two-man shows at the Edinburgh Fringe.

 As a result of their performances at the Edinburgh Fringe, the duo were given the chance to write for Alexander Armstrong and Ben Miller and for series two of Big Train.
 After minor work on The Jack Docherty Show and Comedy Nation, their first break into television acting was in 2000, on the short-lived BBC sketch show Bruiser, which they primarily wrote, and starred in.
 The show also featured future Academy Award and BAFTA winner Olivia Colman, who would become a regular cast member of Mitchell and Webb projects, and Martin Freeman, later of The Office fame.
 Other cast members included Matthew Holness and Charlotte Hudson.
 Additional material for the show was provided by various people, including Ricky Gervais and James Bachman.

-In 2001 the two men were commissioned for a sketch show of their own, entitled The Mitchell and Webb Situation, which ran for six episodes on the now defunct channel Play UK.
+In 2001 the two men were commissioned for a sketch show of their own, entitled The Mitchell and Webb Situation, which ran for six episodes on the now-defunct channel Play UK.
 The show was reasonably well received.
-Wessex Scene's Darren Richman said "what the series lacked in budget, it made up for in magnificent material" and went on to call it "far superior to the vastly overrated Little Britain" and "perhaps the greatest forgotten sketch show of modern times."
+Wessex Scene's Darren Richman said: "What the series lacked in budget, it made up for in magnificent material," and went on to call it "far superior to the vastly overrated Little Britain" and "perhaps the greatest forgotten sketch show of modern times".
 Eureka!
-TV, which released The Mitchell and Webb Situation on DVD in 2005, said that the show "gushes forth an hilarious stream of surreal and quirkily inventive sketches", as well as calling it a "cult success".
-In the interview with Wessex Scene, Mitchell stated that he was "more proud of the way it turned out than annoyed that it was only aired on a small channel."
+TV, which released The Mitchell and Webb Situation on DVD in 2005, said that the show "gushes forth an hilarious stream of surreal and quirkily inventive sketches," as well as calling it a "cult success".
+In the interview with Wessex Scene, Mitchell stated that he was "more proud of the way it turned out than annoyed that it was only aired on a small channel".